In the event of your death, the NHS Pension Scheme may provide for your family or a person you have nominated.

 You can also cancel or change a previous nomination.

 How to apply

-Read the guidance attached to each form before completing and sending to us.
+Read the guidance attached to each form before completing it and sending it to us.

-If you are in good health you can choose to allocate (give up) part of your own pension to provide a bigger pension for any dependant on your death.
-This can be to a spouse, civil partner, qualifying partner, or child.
-The nomination must be made before you retire and you cannot reverse this decision once made.
+This can be to a spouse, civil partner, qualifying partner, child or someone who is dependent on you for support.
+You must nominate before you retire and you cannot reverse this decision once made.